SimulationStudy Class

 # Apply the exact same physics model to the new points

-new_samples['Signal'] = apply_physics(new_samples)
+new_samples["Signal"] = apply_physics(new_samples)

-# Add back to study
+# Add back to study (This strips metadata and drops the caches!)

 study.add_data(new_samples)